Patient will present as → a 52-year-old female with no menses for 12 months she also complains of hot flushes and dyspareunia

 - Low doses include 0.3 mg PO once/day (conjugated equine or synthetic estrogens), 0.5 mg PO once/day (oral estradiol), and 0.025 mg once/day (estradiol patch)

-- Women who have a uterus should be given a progestin in addition to estrogen because unopposed estrogen increases the risk of endometrial cancer.
-The progestin is taken with estrogen continuously (ie, daily) or sequentially (12 to 14 consecutive days of every 4 wk).
+- Women who have a uterus should be given progestin in addition to estrogen because unopposed estrogen increases the risk of endometrial cancer.
+The progestin is taken with estrogen continuously (ie, daily) or sequentially (12 to 14 consecutive days of every 4 wks)

 For vaginal dryness, recommend vaginal stimulation and OTC vaginal lubricants and moisturizers, and if they are ineffective, prescribe low-dose vaginal estrogen creams, tablets, or rings.

-Non-Hormonal therapies: Cool temperatures, avoid hot, spicy foods or beverages, avoid ETOH, exercise, soy, clonidine or SSRIs.
+Non-hormonal therapies: Cool temperatures, avoid hot, spicy foods or beverages, avoid ETOH, exercise, soy

 |Menopause is described by decreased estrogen production due to age-linked decline in ovarian follicles.
 It is defined as one whole year without ovulation, and the average age of menopause is 51 years old.
 Symptoms can be remembered with the HAVOCS mnemonic: Hot flashes, Atrophy of the Vagina, Osteoporosis, Coronary artery disease and Sleep disturbances.|